oktadev/spring-boot-ionic-example/TUTORIAL.md

 npm install -g ionic cordova
 ```

 The [Ionic CLI](http://ionicframework.com/docs/cli/) is a command-line tool that greatly reduces the time it takes to develop an Ionic app.
-It’s like a Swiss Army Knife: It brings together a bunch of miscellaneous tools under a single interface.
+It's like a Swiss Army Knife: It brings together a bunch of miscellaneous tools under a single interface.
 The CLI contains a number of useful commands for Ionic development, such as `start`, `build`, `generate`, `serve`, and `run`.

 After installation completes, create a new application using the following command: